Rencontres numbers

 For example, if seven presents are given to seven different people, but only two are destined to get the right present, there are D7, 2 = 924 ways this could happen.
-Another often cited example is that of a dance school with 7 couples, where, after tea-break the participants are told to randomly find a partner to continue, then once more there are D7, 2 = 924 possibilities that 2 previous couples meet again by chance.
+Another often cited example is that of a dance school with 7 opposite-sex couples, where, after tea-break the participants are told to randomly find an opposite-sex partner to continue, then once more there are D7, 2 = 924 possibilities that exactly 2 previous couples meet again by chance.

 Numerical values

 Here is the beginning of this array :